mdn/yari/README.md

 all the static bundles of JavaScript, CSS, and the .html files.
 That directory can be shipped to a static hosting platform like AWS S3 for example.

+### Building a specific file
+To build a page based on an existing content JSON, you need to run the cli with a relative path to the content.

+    cd cli
+    yarn start ../stumptown/packaged/html/HTML.json

+### Specifying a different content directory
 If you're actively working on a piece of content in `stumptown-content` but for convenience you don't want to mess with the `stumptown-content` that is available here in this project as a *git submodule* (named `stumptown`),